nomic-ai/gpt4all/gpt4all-bindings/golang/README.md

 # GPT4All Golang bindings

-The golang bindings has been tested on:
+The golang bindings have been tested on:
 - MacOS
 - Linux